lmirel/MorphingClockRemix/README.md

 tested ONLY using the NodeMCU variant listed as NodeMCU 1.0 (ESP-12E Module) in Arduino Studio

 provided 'AS IS', use at your own risk

+consider a small donation if you feel this helped you: https://paypal.me/lazarmirel